πΊοΈ Understanding Levels

 Creating a New Level

-- Choose a template and click Create
+Pick a template and click Create.

-💡 Which Template Should You Choose?
+π‘ Which Template Should You Choose?

-Default is usually the best choice for beginners.
-It provides a basic outdoor lighting setup so you can immediately see what you're building.
-Empty Level is literally pitch black until you add lights, which can be confusing when you're just starting out.
-Save "Empty Level" for advanced scenarios where you want complete control from scratch.
+Basic is usually the best choice while you're learning.
+It gives you a floor and a simple outdoor lighting setup so you can immediately see what you're building.
+Choose Open World when you're starting a large, streaming environment and want World Partition ready to go.
+Empty Level is literally pitch black until you add lights, so save it for advanced scenarios where you want complete control from scratch.

 - Open the Content Browser

-- The new level file appears—give it a meaningful name
+- The new level file appears· give it a meaningful name

 Saving Your Level